-Weight gain: Unexplained weight gain, around the middle, buttocks, hips and thighs, that is difficult to get rid of can be a sign your hormones are out of balance.
-The common culprit: weight gain around the hips, thighs and buttocks is usually caused by excess estrogen.
+Weight gain: Unexplained weight gain around the middle, buttocks, hips, and thighs that is difficult to get rid of can be a sign your hormones are out of balance.
+The common culprit: weight gain around the hips, thighs, and buttocks is usually caused by excess estrogen.
 Weight gain around the waist and stomach may be related to high cortisol levels.

 Vaginal dryness/Low libido: Vaginal dryness and low libido are tied to hormone changes during perimenopause.
 Vaginal dryness and low libido also regularly occur after childbirth or during breastfeeding.
-The common culprits: low estrogen or progesterone levels, low cervical mucous, menopausal changes, premature ovarian failure, hysterectomy, chemo or radiation treatments.
+The common culprits: low estrogen or progesterone levels, low cervical mucus, menopausal changes, premature ovarian failure, hysterectomy, chemo or radiation treatments.
 Low libido in women is also caused by low testosterone (low T).

 Amenorrhea: When your period has been absent for 3 to 6 months during your reproductive years, it’s defined as amenorrhea.
 The common culprits: too much or too little estrogen.
 Being underweight or having a BMI over 30, premature ovarian failure, stress, thyroid or pituitary issues, PCOS, perimenopause or menopause play a role, too.

 Resources: How To Get Your Period Back